tomeksamcik/smava/README.md

 #### Notes

-* RESTful endpoint is based on Spring MVC rather then Jetty, because Jetty conflicted with the Spring Boot embedded web container.
+* RESTful endpoint is based on Spring MVC rather then JAX-RS, because Jetty conflicted with the Spring Boot embedded web container.
 Spring Boot simplifies bootstrapping applications, but makes it more troublesome to customize things.
 * Endpoint descriptor is done with Swagger rather then WADL, because there is no out-of-the-box support for WADL in Spring MVC.
 There are some custom solutions, but hard to implement
 * I haven't found a tool for client code generation based on Swagger descriptors
 * Swagger UI is available after runnig the application at <code>http://localhost:8080/swagger-ui.html</code>